spectrocloud/librarium/docs/docs-content/registries-and-packs/registries/oci-registry/add-pack-oci.md

   - `ecr:BatchDeleteImage`
   - `ecr:DeleteRepository`

-- If your OCI registry is using a self-signed certificate or a certificate that is not signed by a trusted certificate authority (CA), you will need the certificate to add the registry to Palette.
+- If your OCI registry is using a self-signed certificate or a certificate that is not signed by a trusted Certificate Authority (CA), you will need the certificate to add the registry to Palette.

 ## Enablement